knoepdan/CyberSecRappi/as_4_reverseEngineering/1_Deobfuscation/Powershell/PowershellObfuscation.md

 1. Step one: install PSDecode + cut internet connection in VM
 2. Create file PowerShellinput.ps1 which contains the base64 encoded part of "PowerShellInput.txt" (the actual powershell part)
 3. Run `PSDecode .\PowerShellInput.ps1`
+4. Analyze
+5. Reconnect VM to internet (and rename malicious ps1 files so they wont be executed by accident)

 Output of
 ![Output PSDecode](PSDecodeOutput.png)